neoking89/owlsight/README.md

 - Added **MultiModalProcessorTransformers** for non text-input based models.
 This class can be used for models which require additional input like images, audio or video and works with models from the Huggingface Hub based on the Pytorch framework.
 - Introduced new double-square brackets syntax for passing mediatypes in the prompt.
 - Improved logging with clearer color coding and more detailed information.
-- System Prompt is now an empty string as default.
+- System Prompt in config:modelis now an empty string as default.
 - Several small bugfixes and improvements.

 **2.0.2 (stable)**